TheStatsProject/LMPF/docs/source/My-art.rst

 **Steps**

-- 1. Fetch and analyze GDP data for 2024 and project it forward to 2025.
+- 1.Fetch and analyze GDP data for 2024 and project it forward to 2025.
-- 2. Estimate labor force participation for native and foreign-born populations.
+- 2.Estimate labor force participation for native and foreign-born populations.
-- 3. Calculate GDP contributions by nationality and project future trends.
+- 3.Calculate GDP contributions by nationality and project future trends.
-- 4. Visualize results through interactive charts and tables.
+- 4.Visualize results through interactive charts and tables.

 ---